by Janis / 2 comments - Orginally published:31st May 2019

 The Alto Douro Wine Region was added to the UNESCO World Heritage list in 2001.

-Visiting Lisbon on a mini-break was our first taster of Portugal, and from then we were hooked.
-We wanted to discover more of the country, and that’s what spurred us on to embark on our north to south road trip.
+Visiting Lisbon on a mini-break was our first taste of Portugal, and from then, we were hooked.
+We wanted to discover more of the country, and that’s what spurred us on to embark on our north-to-south road trip.

 The historic Torre de Belém

-Standing at Lisbon’s harbour entrance is the iconic Torre de Belém.
-Built-in Manueline style between 1514-20 to commemorate Vasco da Gama's expedition.
+Standing at Lisbon's harbour entrance is the iconic Torre de Belém.
+Built in a Manueline style between 1514-20 to commemorate Vasco da Gama's expedition.
 I was used as a military outpost to protect the Tagus Estuary from enemy attacks.

 The Mosteiro dos Jerónimos

-Just beyond the tower is Monastery of the Hieronymites built in the same Manueline style as Torre de Belém.
-Construction of the monastery was started in 1501 and took 100 years to complete.
-It is lovely from the outside; however, it is not until you step into the cloisters and an inner courtyard where the intricate detail can be really appreciated.
+Just beyond the tower is the Monastery of the Hieronymites, built in the same Manueline style as Torre de Belém.
+Construction of the monastery started in 1501 and took 100 years to complete.
+It is lovely from the outside; however, it is not until you step into the cloisters and an inner courtyard that the intricate detail can be really appreciated.

 Inside the Mosteiro dos Jerónimos